HOTTI (Head of the Trinity Inlet)

 National Masters Championships

-The National Masters Championships will be held on Lake Nagambie between 18th and 21st May 2017.
+The National Masters Championships will be held on Lake Nagambie between 10th - 13th 2018.
 Lake Nagambie is a nationally accredited rowing course and home to numerous national events.

 The club has successfully contested the National Masters for many years and has produced a number of national champions across a range of boat classes.
 Club members have also previously represented Queensland in the men's Interstate D eight and women's Interstate D quad events.